hashicorp/nomad/website/source/docs/job-specification/service.html.md

   </tr>
 </table>

-The `service` stanza instructs Nomad to register the task as a service in the service discovery integration.
+The `service` stanza instructs Nomad to register the task as a service using the service discovery integration.
 This section of the documentation will discus the configuration, but please also read the
 [Nomad service discovery documentation][service-discovery] for more detailed